knpuniversity/symfony2-series/knpu/episode2/testing.rst

 ==================

 Our site is looking cool.
 But how can we be sure that we haven't broken anything along the way?
-Rigth now, we can't!
+Right now, we can't!

 Let's avoid the future angry phone calls from clients by adding some tests.
 There are two main types: unit tests and functional tests.
 Unit tests test